-Quarter: 🗆 Fall 🗆 Winter 🗆 Spring 🗆 Summer 20
+Quarter: □ Summer 20

 Course: Exam Date & Time:

-Exam Time limit:hours +minutes
+Exam Time limit:hours + minutes

-Is this class Distance Learning?
-Yes INO
+Is this class Distance Learning? [∃Yes □No

-Do you need in-person monitoring for the entire, or any part of, the exam s If YES, please explain what part of the exam session in the special instruction
+g for the entire, or any part of, the examents of the examents of the exam session in the special instruction of the exam session in the special instruction of the special instruction

-Do you only need exam distribution and collection?
+Do you only need exam distribution on and collection?
 Yes No

 Instructor: Phone:

 Email:

-Date/Time by which the exam should be returned toinstructor:
+Date/Time by which the exam shoul ld be returned toinstructor:

-Please note that the exam will be returned to you through your campus mailbox in RG 21 through the campus courier if the course is DL, unless otherwise noted in the spec
+ned to you through your campus mailbox in RG 2 [.] e course is DL, unless otherwise noted in the spe

-Supplies needed by students for testing (please check all that apply): □ Scantron (please select type needed) □ 882E (green) □ F-288 (red) □ Blue Book □ Other (please specify):
+□ Scantron (please select ty □ 882E (green) testing (please check all that apply): pe needed) □ F-288 (red) □ 3042 (blue) ase specify):

-Items students are allowed to use during testing (please check all that apply ☐ Nothing ☐ Notes ☐ Scratch Paper ☐ Book ☐ Calculator ☐ Other (please specify): ,
+□ Nothing □ Notes e during testing (please check all that appl □ Scratch Paper □ Book se specify):

 Any special instructions?
 Please note below.

 Instructor Signature: Date:

 Proctor Use Only

 Exam was proctored by: Exam Date:

 Proctor Signature: Time Began:

-Office Use Only Time Ended:
+Offic e Use Only Time Ended:

-Date Request Received: Date Exams/MaterialsReceived: 43 Date & Time Returned:
+Date Request Received: I Date Exams/Materials Received: Date & Time Returned: